Our Commitment to Responsible Tourism

 • In our gardens, we raised flower beds where possible and added local hardy plants which can survive naturally.

 • The Results: Since 2013 we have maintained our water consumption to 122l per sleeper, or 60l per visitor.
-Although we have increased our standards from a hostel to a 4 star hotel and added a coffee shop, evening restaurant, cooked breakfast etc. Adding a lot of extra services and comforts, whilst minimising waste as best we can.
-For 2021 we where 80l per guest, our target is to achieve 70l per guests in 2022
+Although we have increased our standards from a hostel to a 4 star hotel and added an evening restaurant, cooked breakfast etc. Adding a lot of extra services

 Waste Management